Nivalyx/osu-wiki/wiki/Beatmap/Hype/en.md

 In beatmapping terms, a **hype** is a unit that roughly represents how many people are interested in seeing a particular beatmap to be [ranked](/wiki/Beatmap/Category#ranked).
 Hypes are given by posting in the beatmap's [discussion page](/wiki/Beatmap_discussion) with the `Hype!` option and contribute to the beatmap's **hype train**.

-As hypes are an active part of the [ranking process](/wiki/Beatmap_ranking_procedure), they are only
+As hypes are an active part of the [ranking process](/wiki/Beatmap_ranking_procedure), they are only able to

 ## Ranking requirement